-Lasse Koskela looked at the Agile Open photos and asks me what the IDE in this photo is.
+Lasse Koskela looked at the agile open photos and asks me what the IDE in this photo is.
 Can you guess it?

 I’m not sure I would call it an IDE (Integrated Development Environment), probably more a DIDE (DesIntegrated Development Environment), or DE (Development Environment), or, rather, just an editor.